EricKrg/ForestHealth/README.md

 # ForestHealth

-This repo holds the ForestHealth package which works togther with the ml_forest-health repository.
+This repo holds the ForestHealth package which works together with the ml_forest-health repository.
 This package consists of useful function to prepare NDVI data for ml and ensures structure and reproducibility for the ml_forest-health repo.

 ## functions